 The heartily named Gusto is a beautifully designed, full-service payroll service with plenty of features and a healthy reputation.

 Unlike some payroll software providers, Gusto doesn’t provide 24/7 customer support.
 You can only reach a representative on weekdays between 8 a.m. and 5 p.m.
-Pacific time.
+Pacific standard time.
 And email support requests could take up to two days for a response.

 - No-penalty guarantee

-- Seamless QuickBooks accounting integration
+- Seamless QuickBooks Online integration